Submissions

 Permissions

-Authors, not TWC, are responsible for obtaining and paying for permissions.
 TWC, like its parent organization, the Organization for Transformative Works (OTW), is committed to the free expression of ideas, particularly in the context of scholarly activity about derivative fan artworks.
 Therefore, we do not require the consent, explicit or implicit, of the original author of a transformative work under discussion, such as a piece of fan fiction or a vid.
+However, we do strongly recommend that permission be obtained from the creator for any fan work or blog post cited in a submitted article.
 All citation URLs to such texts need only be open to the public.
-TWC permits screenshots of media sources, such as television programs or films, and clips to be printed under our rationale of fair use.

 TWC follows the tenets of online research laid out in the Association of Internet Research's (AoIR) most recent Ethics guide.
 Any paper that uses informants must provide an explanation of methodology, including receipt of institutional review board approval (if relevant), the form that informed consent took for the project, and the mode of interaction (face to face or online).
 Authors must be particularly wary of including informants who are minors because of the inherent problems in obtaining consent from guardians, particularly in online contexts.
 TWC will not consider papers that use informants but that do not explain the methodology.